open-telemetry/opentelemetry.io/content/en/blog/2023/creating-k8s-cluster-with-runtime-observability.md

 [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) (OTel
 Collector), a tool that receives telemetry data from different apps and sends it to a tracing backend.
-As a tracing backend, you’ll use [Jaeger](https://www.jaegertracing.io/), an open-source tool that collects traces and lets you query them.
+As a tracing backend, you’ll use [Jaeger](https://www.jaegertracing.io/), an open source tool that collects traces and lets you query them.

 On your machine, create a directory called `kubetracing` and create a file